 Public Sector Equality Duty Statement

-Maple Tree Lower School is committed to ensuring that it meets its specific duties in relation to current equality legislation.
+Maple Tree Primary School is committed to ensuring that it meets its specific duties in relation to current equality legislation.
 Under the Public Sector Equality Duty (PSED) we are required to publish information about how the school addresses equality issues.
 The Equality Act 2010 states that the following protected characteristics must be considered when making decisions or formulating policy:

 - Pregnancy and Maternity

 - Age (only in role of employer, not in relation to pupils)

 - Marriage and Civil Partnership (in role of employer)

 The information we publish will have ‘due regard’ and be linked to the three main elements of the Public Sector Equality Duty.

 - To eliminate unlawful discrimination, harassment and victimisation and other conduct prohibited by the Act.

 - To advance equality of opportunity between people who share a protected characteristic and those who do not.